ratwolfzero/hopalong_python/README.md

 #### Motivation

-- Representation of the attractor as a density map that resembles a probability density function (PDF)
+- Representation of the attractor as a density map representing a probability density function (PDF)
 - Calculation with a very high number of iterations at high processing speed and low memory requirements

 #### Core algorithm